NyanCatTW1/robloxWineBuildGuide/README.md

 2. **(Debian alike)** Run `gcc --version`, after that, install **gcc-8-multilib**, replace 8 with the version that you got, try different version numbers (Ex.
 "8.4" and "8.4.0") if the package doesn't exist.
 3. Check the log file at **src/wine-tkg-staging-fsync-git-32-build/config.log** to see what might be wrong.
 In order to find where stuff went wrong, I usually search for **the error** in the log file.
-3. If it's still not working, ping me with a message **including your exact distro and the log file**, so I can investigate further.
+3. If it's still not working, ask on #patch-help of the Grapejuice server **including your exact distro and the log file**, so we can figure out what's wrong.

 ### If it complains `error: X 32-bit development files not found.`
 `error: X 32-bit development files not found.
 Wine will be built without X support, which probably isn't what you want.`